dindustack/flexilist/README.md

 ## Usage

 - **Creating a New Section:**
-  - Click the "New Board" button to add a new section to your Todo board.
+  - Click the "Add New Board" button to add a new section to your Todo board.

 - **Managing Tasks:**
-  - Drag tasks between sections to update their status or priority.
+  - Drag tasks between sections.
   - Create tasks within each section by clicking the "Add New Task" button.

-- **Customization:**
-  - Tailor the Todo board to your needs by organizing tasks in different sections based on projects or categories.

 ## Technologies Used